Opioid/heroin reversal (Naloxone)

 What is naloxone?

 Naloxone is a medication that can reverse an overdose that is caused by an opioid drug (i.e. prescription pain medication or heroin).
 When administered during an overdose, naloxone blocks the effects of opioids on the brain and restores breathing within two to eight minutes.
 Naloxone has been used safely by emergency medical professionals for more than 40 years and has only one function: to reverse the effects of opioids on the brain and respiratory system in order to prevent death.
-More information about naloxone can be found on our Naloxone FAQ page.
+Learn more on our Naloxone FAQ page.

 What does this mean for first responders?